ctrlaltf2/lets-play/crates/letsplay_runner_core/doc/protocol_synopsis.md

 For a local runner, we can just close() the socket and then kill the process.

 For non-local runners we can shutdown the stream and then the connection I think.
 The runner will then nicely exit.

+# Bringup flow

+(This assumes the runner server has started)

+- Runner client (in our example `letsplay_runner_retro`) starts
+- It sends a Hello ClientMessage to the server (letsplayd)
+	- letsplayd validates and makes sure that the emulator ID is not taken and the runner protocol version is compatible
+		- If this fails letsplayd severs connection

+- letsplayd sends configuration messages
+- Runner tells letsplayd that it can start
+- letsplayd tells runner to unsuspend
+- ...
+- Profit (the game runs)?